OuhscBbmc/DeSheaToothakerIntroStats/README.md

 DeSheaToothakerIntroStats
 =========================

 This repository contain graphing code to accompany the book, *[Introductory Statistics for the Health Sciences](http://www.crcpress.com/product/isbn/9781466565333)*, by Lise DeShea and Larry Toothaker (2015).
 Please refer to the book or the [book's website](http://desheastats.com/) for more information.
+A preview of the book is available electronically at [CourseSmart](http://www.coursesmart.com/9781466565333/firstsection).

 ---